rob-sokolowski/api/graph/README.md

-Goal:

-Make a basic, in-memory property graph, inspired by Neo4J.
-Then build a simple cypher QL parser / query feature.
-I do not expect to be fully compliant to cypher queries, just want basic matching.
+### Graph module

+Goals:
+ * to learn about graphs, and apply learnings to my [bigger project](https://fir-sandbox-2.lamdera.app/)
+ * to make a basic in-memory property graph, inpsired by Neo4J
+ * to make a simple Cypher-like DSL to query the graph

+Non-goals:
+ * to make a module with even a semblance of production readiness
+ * to comply to Cypher/Neo4J standards
+ * to write "good code"